Horizon 8 Architecture

 As with any Horizon deployment, correct networking and routing must be in place to ensure the components communicate properly.

-Refer to Network Ports and Network Ports in Horizon 8 to understand the traffic flow and port requirements.
+Refer to Networking and Network Ports in Horizon 8 to understand the traffic flow and port requirements.

 With a remote agent deployment, attention should be paid to ensure that the components that are deployed remotely from each other can communicate properly.
 The diagram above highlights the key items with the numbers in circles referenced in the required traffic flows, below.